 When using sandwich panels in construction of buildings in zones of increased seismic activity, it is recommended to request the seismic stability conclusion from the supplier.
 To be absolutely sure in the quality of supplied panels, it is also necessary to request separate certificates and reports for materials used in production of the particular batch of panels: steel and core.

-When purchasing sandwich panels, it is important to remember that in case of usage of low-quality accessories or incorrect assembly, even the best products would hardly serve for the useful life stated by the manufacturer.
+Before buying sandwich panels, it is important to know that even the best products, when using low-quality accessories or improper installation, are unlikely to last the declared period by the manufacturer.
 The choice of fixings, seals, battens, and rails, like the choice of sandwich panels themselves, has to be based on qualitative characteristics of products, peculiarities of a specific type of panels, and the manufacturer’s recommendations.

 In spite of the seeming ease, sandwich panels assembly is a rather complicated and responsible stage, which all subsequent operational costs and building useful life depend on.
 Therefore it is recommended to commission sandwich panels installation to experienced specialized construction companies, which are able to confirm their experience with the relevant warranty.

 When storing mineral wool sandwich panels in the open air, the core can absorb moisture, as a result the thermal performance of the products can deteriorate significantly.
 To prevent the joint parts of sandwich panels from getting wet, the Finnish manufacturer Ruukki offers Rain Protect technology, which protects the insulation from rain during storage and maintains the panels quality.

 Inexpensive sandwich panels with the lowest requirements to quality and long life, are represented in Ukraine by a broad list of brands, from which one can distinguish AluTherm, Arsenal, Asten, Pantech, Promstan, Cualimetal, Gor Stal, Izovol, Paneltech.